Transparency International seeks probe of Madagascar's lychee market | Law-Order

 - Country:

-Transparency International has called for an investigation of possible criminal actions in Madagascar's lychee trade, the anti-corruption group said on Thursday.
+Transparency International has called for an investigation of possible criminal actions in Madagascar's lychee trade - historically an important part of the country's agricultural industry - the anti-corruption group said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)